lcserny/go-videosmover/README.md

 #### Description
 How to run Server:
 - get https://github.com/gobuffalo/packr
-- make a config from example one for your OS and put it in `cfg` folder
+- make a config from example one for your OS and put it in `cfg/server` folder
 - from root of project `packr build cmd/server.go`
 - launch server